OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 ## Using the Octopus web portal

-You can manually upload a package file from your local machine via the Octopus web portal via theÂ *Library > Packages*Â tab by clicking theÂ *Upload package*Â button.
+You can manually upload a package file from your local machine via the Octopus web portal via the *Library > Packages* tab by clicking the *Upload package* button.

 ![](/docs/images/3048094/3277775.png)